-Ms. Nougayrède was previously the editor-in-chief of Le Monde, after being its diplomatic correspondent and Moscow bureau chief.
-She writes on international and European affairs, with a special focus on security issues, democracy, human rights and international justice.
-She was awarded two French journalism prizes, the Prix de la Presse Diplomatique (2004) and the Albert Londres award (2005), for her coverage of Russia and the Chechnya war.
-She is on the board of the Primo Levi Centre in Paris, which helps refugees who have been victims of torture.
-She has contributed to books (in French) on Putin’s Russia and on Anna Politkovskaya.
-In December 2016 – February 2017 she was a Richard von Weizsacker Fellow at the Robert Bosch Academy, Berlin, researching Europe’s public sphere and the need for more cross-border journalism.
+She was awarded two French journalism prizes, the Prix de la Presse Diplomatique (2004) and the Prix Albert Londres (2005), for her coverage of Russia and the Chechen war.
+She is on the board of the Primo Levi Centre in Paris, an NGO which helps refugees who have been victims of torture.
+In 2020 she was a Richard von Weizsäcker Fellow at the Robert Bosch Academy, Berlin, researching Europe’s public sphere and the need for more cross-border journalism.